wsydney76/craft4-ddev-starter/README.md

 The main navigation uses the 'page' section hierarchy, the direct descendants of the 'homepage' entry will be shown as primary navigation items.

-If you want a dropdown showing another level, insert an entry of type `Nav Item` below the homepage and add subpages as children.
+If you want a dropdown showing another level,

+* insert an entry of type `Nav Item` below the homepage and add subpages as children.
+This will create a consitent UX, where clicking a nav item (text or down arrow) will open a dropdown menu.
 Alternatively, you can specify a Twig template that can populate the dropdown panel as desired.
+* set `showChildrenInMainNav = true` in `config/custom.php`.
+This will link the main navigation item to the level 2 page, clicking the down arrow will open a dropdown showing the level 3 pages.
+This has real life precedents and does not require a helper product, but the UX is less clear.

+You should not mix these two possibilities

 ## Person section type